 Cognitive behavioral therapy for insomnia (CBT-i) is the first place to start.
 CBT-i teaches you to recognize and change beliefs that affect your ability to sleep.
 It can help you control or eliminate negative thoughts and bad habits that keep you awake or disrupt your sleep.

 Harvard, in particular, warns that all sleep-aids are risky and should be used only as a last resort.
 Like Mayo Clinic, Harvard strongly encourages the use of CBT-i.
 It’s available — it costs nothing.
 Lots of information about better sleep habits are posted at the National Sleep Foundation website.
+You might also find some useful tips at this sleep-oriented site.

 Don’t buy Avinol PM or any other sleep aid — they’ll not only make you lose sleep, but you’ll lose a lot of your hard earned money as well!